katyisgreaty/hair-salon/README.md

     * input: Sandra, Shelley, Tom, Kendra
     * output: Sandra, Shelley, Tom, Kendra

+* The find method will return the client in the database by id.
+    * input: Hannah
+    * output: Hannah

-* The find method will return the client in the database.
+* The find method will return the client in the database by name.
     * input: Hannah
     * output: Hannah